finos/tracdap/doc/modelling/tutorial/dynamic_io.rst

 **Using dynamic inputs locally**

-TRAC holds schema information for every dataset and passes this information on to models when they run on the platform, which provides the schema for a dynamic input.
-When models run locally in the IDE, TRAC has to do schema inference so the input files need to hold schema information.
+TRAC D.A.P. holds schema information for every dataset and passes this information on to models when they run on the platform, which provides the schema for a dynamic input.
+When models run locally in the IDE, the runtime has to do schema inference so the input files need to hold schema information.
 Today, the most popular format for storing data files with schema information is Parquet.

 Here is a sample job configuration for this model, using a Parquet file as the dynamic input.